prescottprue/react-redux-firebase/docs/recipes/roles.md

 ## Automatically assign role when user signs up

+### Client Side

-If you want to assign a role by default when users sign up, you can add a profileFactory to your config:+
+If you want to assign a role by default when users sign up, you can add a profileFactory to your config:

 ```js
 reactReduxFirebase(